19,073 Shares in Edwards Lifesciences Corporation $EW Purchased by Fideuram Intesa Sanpaolo Private Banking S.P.A.

-Fideuram Intesa Sanpaolo Private Banking S.P.A. acquired a new position in Edwards Lifesciences Corporation (NYSE:EW - Free Report) in the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor acquired 19,073 shares of the medical research company's stock, valued at approximately $1,626,000.
+Fideuram Intesa Sanpaolo Private Banking S.P.A. bought a new position in shares of Edwards Lifesciences Corporation (NYSE:EW - Free Report) during the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor bought 19,073 shares of the medical research company's stock, valued at approximately $1,626,000.

-A number of other hedge funds also recently added to or reduced their stakes in the business.
-Level Four Advisory Services LLC lifted its stake in Edwards Lifesciences by 3.7% in the third quarter.
-Level Four Advisory Services LLC now owns 3,301 shares of the medical research company's stock worth $257,000 after acquiring an additional 119 shares during the period.
-Colonial Trust Co SC lifted its stake in Edwards Lifesciences by 0.4% in the third quarter.
-Colonial Trust Co SC now owns 32,196 shares of the medical research company's stock worth $2,504,000 after acquiring an additional 120 shares during the period.
-Evermay Wealth Management LLC lifted its stake in Edwards Lifesciences by 4.0% in the fourth quarter.
-Evermay Wealth Management LLC now owns 3,304 shares of the medical research company's stock worth $282,000 after acquiring an additional 128 shares during the period.
-Howard Capital Management Inc. lifted its stake in Edwards Lifesciences by 3.3% in the third quarter.
-Howard Capital Management Inc. now owns 4,136 shares of the medical research company's stock worth $322,000 after acquiring an additional 132 shares during the period.
-Finally, Florida Trust Wealth Management Co lifted its stake in Edwards Lifesciences by 1.5% in the fourth quarter.
-Florida Trust Wealth Management Co now owns 8,810 shares of the medical research company's stock worth $751,000 after acquiring an additional 132 shares during the period.
-79.46% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds also recently bought and sold shares of the company.
+JPL Wealth Management LLC acquired a new stake in Edwards Lifesciences in the 3rd quarter valued at about $25,000.
+Kohmann Bosshard Financial Services LLC acquired a new stake in Edwards Lifesciences in the 4th quarter valued at about $28,000.
+Hantz Financial Services Inc. raised its position in Edwards Lifesciences by 76.6% in the 3rd quarter.
+Hantz Financial Services Inc. now owns 378 shares of the medical research company's stock valued at $29,000 after purchasing an additional 164 shares in the last quarter.
+Dorato Capital Management acquired a new stake in Edwards Lifesciences in the 4th quarter valued at about $29,000.
+Finally, Rakuten Securities Inc. raised its position in Edwards Lifesciences by 413.7% in the 2nd quarter.
+Rakuten Securities Inc. now owns 375 shares of the medical research company's stock valued at $29,000 after purchasing an additional 302 shares in the last quarter.
+Institutional investors and hedge funds own 79.46% of the company's stock.

 (Free Report